Bigkoo/Android-PickerView/README-en.md

         pvNoLinkOptions.show();
 ```

-## For more detail, pelase refer to the Demo code, If there is still doubt about you, pelase [New Issue](https://github.com/Bigkoo/Android-PickerView/issues)
+## For more detail, please refer to the Demo code, If there is still doubt about you, please [New Issue](https://github.com/Bigkoo/Android-PickerView/issues)

 ###  [Here is demo code](https://github.com/Bigkoo/Android-PickerView/blob/master/app/src/main/java/com/bigkoo/pickerviewdemo/MainActivity.java)